bryanculver/minimal-jekyll-ghp/README.md

 # Minimal Theme (Now with GitHub Pages Safe Jekyll!)

+*Note: I created this project before stumbling on this: [GitHub Pages Minimal Theme](https://github.com/pages-themes/minimal).
+For simplicity sake, that theme is a listed supported theme which means you can just flag it in your `_config.yml` file.
+This theme uses a bit more templating, so feel free to contribute, fork, use whichever theme you choose.*

 ## Heads up!
 Like this theme?
 Want some `jekyll-assets` sauce?
 Don't use GitHub pages?

 Then you might like this version better: [bryanculver/minimal-jekyll](https://github.com/bryanculver/minimal-jekyll)